descope-sample-apps/flask-sample-app/README.md

 # Flask Sample App + Descope Auth

-Using the Python framework Flask + Descope Python SDK to add authentication and manage basic authentication
+Using the Python framework Flask + Descope Python SDK to add and manage basic authentication

 <br>